korney4eg/korney4eg.github.io/tasks/_posts/2021-03-01-phase3-task3-run-blog-engine-on-k8s-deployments.md

 ### 2. Understand Kubernetes basics.

 - **Learn about Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)**: read documentation
-- **Run simple application in deployment from file**: Create deployment using yaml file, with name `simple-app` that would run `dockersamples/static-site` container, has label `app: simple-app` and has `2` replicas, exposed port 80.
+- **Run simple application in deployment from file**: Create deployment using yaml file `wordpress_manifest.yaml`, with name `simple-app` that would run `dockersamples/static-site` container, has label `app: simple-app` and has `2` replicas, exposed port 80.
 Apply your changes to kubernetes.
 And using `kubectl port-forward` command try to open you application in browser.
 - **Run simple application in deployment using command line**: Create deployment using command `kubectl run`, with name `simple-app2` that would run `dockersamples/static-site` container, has label `app: simple-app2` and has `2` replicas, exposed port 80.
 Apply your changes to kubernetes.
 And using `kubectl port-forward` command try to open you application in browser.

 - **Learn about Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/)**: read documentation